-Movement Mortgage’s claim to fame is processing over 75% of home loans in seven business days or less.
+Movement Mortgage’s claim to fame is processing the majority of home loans in seven business days or less.
 The firm underwrites loans at the beginning of the process in roughly six hours or less, helping speed up the entire loan process from start to finish.

 The non-bank mortgage lender was founded in 2008 by Toby Harris, a former vice president at National City Mortgage, and former Super Bowl champion, Casey Crawford.
-In the past decade, Movement Mortgage has served over 59,000 customers and has grown to 4,300 employees.
-The company is headquartered in Fort Mill, South Carolina and has 778 licensed offices in 49 states.
+In the past decade, Movement Mortgage has served over 59,000 customers and has grown to 4,500 employees.
+The company is headquartered in Fort Mill, South Carolina and has 775 locations and can service loans in all 50 states.
 Montana is the only state the company does not originate loans in.

 Movement Mortgage offers conventional loans as well as government-backed options such as VA, USDA and FHA loans.